alex-greff/personal-website-v1-v2/content/about/description.md

 I am currently a student studying computer science at the **University of Toronto: Scarborough**.

-Every since I was a child I have enjoyed 4 things: learning, solving problems, building things and being creative.
+Ever since I was a child I have enjoyed 4 things: learning, solving problems, building things and being creative.

 Computer science gives me a place to do all of these things at once hence why I have chosen to study this field with such a passion.